 <B>Commercial fishing and landings

-During 2010-2019 commercial oyster landings, trips, and catch-per-trip were variable with a large increase in landings and trips in 2016, and then a decline in 2017 (Figure 6).
+During 2010-2019, commercial oyster landings, trips, and catch-per-trip were variable with a large increase in landings and trips in 2016, and then a decline in 2017 (Figure 6).
 This increase in landings and trips equaled the third highest values for the 1986-2019 time period (Figure 6).
 Catch-per-trip has generally trended down since 2010 (Figure 6).

 <B>Evaluating distribution of data